yhnavein/swaggie/samples/dotnetcore/swashbuckle/README.md

 ## ASP.NET Core Swashbuckle configuration

 You can open `Swaggie.Swashbuckle/Swaggie.Swashbuckle.sln` in Rider or VS to see the sample ASP.NET Core project with Swashbuckle configured.
-It is working out of the box and it requires `dotnet 6.0`.
-It should be compatible with other dotnet versions as well.
+It is working out of the box and it requires `dotnet 10.0`.
+Due to the recent breaking change in .NET 10 and Microsoft.OpenApi v2, these examples may work only in dotnet 10.
+If you want to integrate it with older version, then take a look in the repository history.

 ## Swaggie result